crundberg/cr-smart-home/Docs/InstallOneWireSensor.md

   ```

 5. Add sensor in webgui
   Open webgui and click Add -> Sensors.
 Fill the form, write 0 on GPIO and enter the serial number from above.
+For example `0000072f3122`